npg70/galbreath-old/README.md

 See [James Galbreath](/people/galbreath-james-abt-1775.md), b. say 1775,  marries *Martha Galbreath*.
 All marriage and children records reference both having the name Galbreath.
 So...

+## Lineage of David Galbreath b.
+1684 and Isabella Watson

+[David Galbreath](/people/galbreath-david-1684.md) is of unknow origin.

-## Lineage of David Galbreath and Martha Baird
+## Lineage of David Galbreath b. !1720 and Martha Baird

 [David Galbreath](/people/galbreath-david-abt-1720.md), b. say 1720, who married *Martha Baird*.
 His parents are unclear, and all children seem to have no additional records.